 We’ve all been there.
 One of our kids has hurt a sibling in some fashion, either physically or emotionally.
 If we demand an apology, the offending child may comply with something like this: head hung low, scowl on face, and a barely audible “I’m sorry” with little or no eye contact.
 He then may dash away with a cloud of anger in his wake.
-Was this a successful apology?
+Was this a true apology?
 Did it have any meaning at all?
-Let’s aim higher.
-Let’s seek to address the heart, not just words.

 First we need to talk about what repentance really is.
 The word repentance implies the notion of “turning around.”
 If someone is truly repentant, they will demonstrate this with a change in behavior and attitude.
 They have turned from what they were doing and are now doing something different.